Dr Abi Plimmer

 • Earth's tectonic evolution

-My current research investigates how mantle dynamics are coupled with the lithosphere throughout the supercontinent cycle, using 3D global mantle circulation models.
-I approach this by breaking the mantle circulation cycle into its key large-scale components: the dynamics of mantle downwellings and the influence of plate motions on slab sinking in the deep mantle; the coupling between deep mantle structures and surface tectonics; and the ways in which lithospheric structure impacts mantle flow from supercontinent assembly to breakup.
+Previously, I have approached this at a global scale, exploring how mantle dynamics are coupled with the lithosphere throughout the supercontinent cycle.
+Using 3D global mantle circulation model, I investigated the dynamics of mantle downwellings and the influence of plate motions on slab sinking in the deep mantle; the coupling between deep mantle structures and surface tectonics; and the ways in which lithospheric structure impacts mantle flow from supercontinent assembly to breakup.

 Experience